-- a.
-The required minimum number of parking stalls Parking requirements for each cottage housing developments unit shall be provided as required for single-family are as stated for residential uses in chapter 17C.230 SMC-, Parking and Loading, except as modified in this subsection. - b.
+a.
+The required minimum number of parking stallsParking requirements for each cottage housing developments unit shall be provided as required for single-familyare as stated for residential uses in chapter 17C.230 SMC-, Parking and Loading, except as modified in this subsection.

+- b.
 Parking shall be clustered and separated from the common area by landscaping and/or architectural screen.
 Solid board fencing shall not be allowed as an architectural screen. - c.
 Parking shall be screened from public streets and adjacent residential uses by landscaping and/or architectural screen.
 Solid board fencing shall not be allowed as an architectural screen. - a.
-General Parking Requirements. - di.
-Parking, garages, and vehicular maneuvering areas, excluding driveways, shall be set back a minimum of twenty feet from a public street lot line.

-- ii.
-All parking shall be separated and screened from adjacent public streets, residential areas, and the common open space by landscaping and/or architectural screen, consistent with landscape type L2 see-through buffer in SMC 17C.200.030, Landscape Types. - iii.
+General Parking Requirements. - i.
+The minimum number of parking spaces required for cottage housing units shall be one parking space per dwelling unit, plus one parking space per bedroom after two bedrooms.
+The director may approve a lower minimum under SMC 17C.230.130(C). - dii.
+Parking, garages, and vehicular maneuvering areas, excluding driveways, shall be set back a minimum of twenty feet from a public street lot line. - iii.
+All parking shall be separated and screened from adjacent public streets, residential areas, and the common open space by landscaping and/or architectural screen, consistent with landscape type L2 see-through buffer in SMC 17C.200.030, Landscape Types. - iv.
 Parking areas shall be located to the side or rear of cottage clusters and not between a public street and cottage housing structures.
-Parking may be located between structures and an alley. - iv.
-Garage doors and/or carport openings shall not face a public right-of-way except where alley access is provided.
+Parking may be located between structures and an alley. - v.
+Garage doors and/or carport openings shall not face a public right-of-way except where alley access is provided. - eb.

-eb.
 Off-Street Surface Parking.